-To counter this, there is a post death ritual, which is known as Yangcha ritual, which means adoration to retain back the prosperity of the family.
+To counter this, there is a post death ritual, which is known as Yangcha.
+The procedure involves using a Khadar which is wiped on the body reciting “May you go to Sukhavati heaven, may you leave all the Yang back to us”.
+The elaborate procedure is given below.
+This prayer will help to retain back the prosperity auspiciousness of the family.
 “Yang” means wealth auspiciousness and “Cha” means wipe.

-When the body is brought out, the bundle of the cloth containing jewelry too is brought out along with it.
-Then before the start of the funeral procession the lama takes it out from the body with the recitation of prayer and hands it over to such a boy whose parents are alive, termed as phama chai.
+When the body is taken out, the bundle of the cloth containing jewelry is brought out along with it.
+Then before the start of the funeral procession the lama takes it out from the body with the recitation of prayer and hands it over to such a boy whose parents are alive.
 He takes it inside the house and hands it over to the head of the family.

 It is believed that with this all the virtuous qualities of the departed soul and the prosperity of the household is retained there.

-So please see that it is done and yang of the house is retained back.
+So please see that it is done and yang of the house is retained.